CruXUCLA/software-repo/README.md

 - A Processing IDE, which can be downloaded here: https://processing.org/download/
 - The oscP5 libarary
   - After installation, import the oscP5 library by going up to top bar and going to Sketch --> Import Library --> Add Library... --> and type in oscP5 into the search bar.
 Then install the library.
-- An device transmitting an OSC stream
+- A device transmitting an OSC stream

 # Customization
 - The port is set at 12000 but change it to whatever port the OCR stream you want to receive is being broadcasted at.